end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2014-12-02-diy-remote-trigger-shutter-release-cable-for-your-canon-dslr-camera.md

 [![IMG_9003](/wp-content/uploads/2014/12/IMG_9003-1024x576.jpg "Remote trigger shutter button")](/wp-content/uploads/2014/12/IMG_9003.jpg)

 In this section, you will solder the wires to the switches.
 The next set of instructions will assume that you want the red switch to trigger the shutter.

 The ground wire (black) must be shared between the two switches.
 Take a short wire (preferably black) and solder one end to the black wire to make a Y shape.
 Solder each endings to a pin of each switch.
 The pins of the switch does not have a polarity which means that any pins can be used.

 Take the red wire and solder the wire to the remaining pins of the red switch (shutter button).
 Do the same with the green wire and solder to the last pin of the black button (auto-focus button).

+{{< pleasenote >}}
   Please note that in the pictures above, I had to use a red wire to make the Y shape since I didn't had any black wire.
+{{< /pleasenote >}}

 ## Mounting